Cocoom/Cocoom.github.io/docs/advanced/authentication.md

 Otherwise the user account cannot be fully completed & the user won't be able to use Cocoom.
 :::

-The password is hashed before being transferred from Cocoom client to Cocoom servers (password is never sent in clear text over the network).

-Moreover, in this authentication mode, Cocoom strongly encryots the hashed passwords before storing them for further usages.
+Cocoom hash then strongly encrypts the passwords before storing them for further usages.

 ### External Identity Provider authentication